Fris0/ComputationalScienceProject/README.md

         plot_thrust_data_from_simulation()

 # Reproduction tips
-- ModelData isn't included in the folder, because the file sizes are too big, thus to reproduce the obtaining code of the best angle we recommend running the following set of commands all in seperate terminals:
+- ModelData isn't included in the folder to reproduce the obtaining code of the best angle we recommend running the following set of commands all in seperate terminals:
   - ```python main.py 4 0 15 16```
   - ```python main.py 4 15 30 16```
   - ```python main.py 4 30 45 16```